This course is open for applications.

 Strong industry links

 This course provides an excellent opportunity to gain industry experience with a placement which forms an integral part of your learning.
-As part of the learning is based in the workplace, the course is suited to people with previous work experience.
+As part of the learning is based in the workplace, the course is suited to people with previous work experience, but equally to those looking to embark on a new career.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 The full Master's course is comprised of 180 credits divided into three 60 credit stages: Postgraduate Certificate, Postgraduate Diploma and Masters.
-Students work incrementally through the three stages and must pass all modules at each one to progress to the next.
+Students may choose to complete their studies after any of these three stages to achieve that award.

 The course is flexible and therefore suitable for part time and full time students.
-You will select three optional modules, complete a three-month placement and undertake a dissertation.
-The key taught areas include business and environmental management, corporate social responsibility for business, and environmental law.
+You will select two optional modules, complete a three-month placement and undertake a dissertation.
+The key taught areas include business skills for environmental management, environmental assessment and options in renewable energy, carbon management, air quality, water management and law, and GIS.

 You will study:

-- Environmental Business Skills - This module covers the key topics and skills needed for successful environmental consultancy practice management.
+- Environmental Business Skills covers the key topics and skills needed for successful environmental consultancy practice management.

 - Environmental Assessment will enable you to understand how to do an Environmental Impact Assessment (EIA) within the framework of current best practice, through hands on case studies.
 Related areas such as Strategic Environmental Assessment will also be explored to consider how to build sustainability into the whole development lifecycle.